-The Authority classified its financial instruments at amortized cost.
+The Authority classifies its financial instruments at amortized cost.
 This category includes accounts receivable, due from related party, and accounts payable and accrued liabilities.
-These items are initially recognized at fair value and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses.
+These items are initially recognized at fair value and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses

-Write-downs of financial assets in the amortized cost category are recognized when the amount of the loss is known with sufficient precision, and there is no realistic prospect of recovery.
+Write-downs of financial assets are recognized when the amount of the loss is known with sufficient precision, and there is no realistic prospect of recovery.
 Financial assets are then written down to net recoverable value with the write-down being recognized in the statement of operations.